A little bit outside of the garage today but just by a few feet. We’re going to ring in the new year with a review of the RING Floodlight Camera.

-For that reason, RING offers its RING Chime Pro for about $50.
+For that reason, RING offers its RING Chime Pro.
 This little device plugs into any wall outlet and acts as a Wi-Fi extender and notifications amplifier with different tones.
 You can have more than one throughout your home.
 For our setup, we already have a mesh network, so we didn’t need these.

 Oh, and we won’t go into it here but many RING devices, including this one, are also compatible with several other smart home systems, such as Alexa, ADT Pulse, IFTTT, WeMo, Wink, and others.
 Visit RING.com for more on all of that.

 The RING mobile app (Android and IOS) is necessary and sometimes frustrating.
 It was actually fine up until late 2019 when an update forced us into a particular ‘Timeline’ mode that we and lots of others did not like at all.
 We’re not going to do a full-on review of the app and we assume it’ll always be evolving.
 Or perhaps we hope that is the case.

 With the app, you can name your cameras, control various camera and light settings, define motion detection zones to avoid false-positive notifications and recordings, pull up a live view of any camera in your own network from anywhere, speak with those you’re watching, activate or deactivate the floodlights, activate a 100db siren/alarm, take snapshots, review previous recordings, star, download, or share recordings with your neighbors, and more.

 Here’s a gallery of screenshots from the app on an Android smartphone: